spack/spack/lib/spack/docs/basic_usage.rst

 Python packages and virtual environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Spack can be used to install a large number of Python extensions, which are typically named like ``py-*``.
-They are installed and used like any other package.
+Spack can install a large number of Python packages.
+Their names are typically prefixed with ``py-``.
+Installing and using them is no different from any other package:
-To give and example:

 .. code-block:: console